The Trustees of TS5C present their report and financial statements for the period ending March 31st 2017

-Responsibility for the strategic management of the charity, policy-making and monitoring of its work is the responsibility of the trustees, all of whom are volunteers.
+Responsibility for the strategic management of the charity, policy making, and monitoring of its work is the responsibility of the trustees, all of whom are volunteers.

-Our work carries on.
-We now have new young record-breakers: Charlie Attwood, still breaking records in the swimming pool and chased by Brodie Williams. and of course Cameron.
+Our work carries on; we now have new young record breakers.
+Charlie Attwood, still breaking records in the swimming pool and chased by Brodie Williams and of course Cameron.
 Jacob Greenow is fast chasing them.
-Then there are Charlie Cook and Jessica Hudson, both under 15 but giving everyone in their class a run for their money.
-We must not forget the two Jamie’s, Harris sailing, and Edwards, now being tutored by David Weir, no less as a wheelchair sprint racer and also now with international qualification.
-Please see our web site www.TS5C.org These other young people are only a small cross-section of those we are now helping.
-The success of the London and Rio Games has greatly increased the number of young athletes seeking our help.
+Then there is Charlie Cook, Jessica Hudson, both under 15 but giving everyone in their class a run for their money.
+We must not forget the two Jamie’s, Harris sailing and Edwards now being tutored by David Weir no less as a wheelchair sprint racer and also now with international qualification.
+Please see our web site www.TS5C.org These other young people are only a small cross-section of those we are helping.
+The success of the London

+Games and Rio has greatly increased the number of young athletes seeking our help.

 Wheelchair Basketball Plus project.
 Frome is up and running now.
 Meanwhile 10 chairs from Yeovil have gone to Glastonbury St. Dunstan’s school, also Strode College have started a club sharing Glastonbury’s chairs.
-This was never going to be an instant ‘turn up and go’ scheme.
-We did not wish to rush it - it is better that we take it slowly and make it last, than rush and risk it collapsing.
+This was never going to be an instant turn up and go scheme.
+We did not wish to rush it - it is better that we take it slowly and make it last, than rush and it collapses.
 We also want to be able to evaluate the effect that the project has on the young people and are looking to engage either a technical college or university to carry out the evaluation for us.
 The Yeovil club goes from strength to strength.

 We have continued to support projects in the county via The Healthy Living Legacy Fund, which is administered on our behalf by Somerset Community Foundation.
-This has a current endowment fund of approximately £75,000.
-We have given in this last year grants to South Somerset Disability Forum, Minehead Cricket Club, Taunton Asthmatic Swimming Club, helped build a Trim Trail at Strode College and have helped disadvantage families group.
-We continued to make grants from the legacy fund we set up in 2007.
-This Healthy Living fund is open to any organisation in Somerset.
-The fund will support a broad range of activities that promote healthy lifestyles through amateur sport, physical exercise and improved diets.
+This has a current capital endowment fund of approximately £75,000.
+We have given grants to South Somerset Disability Forum, Minehead Cricket Club and Taunton Asthmatic Swimming Club, helped build a Trim Trail at Strode College Street and helped with a disadvantage families group.
+We have other projects now in the pipeline.
+This is an area which we are still developing and more work needs to be done to publicise its existence.

 Also, in conjunction with SASP (Somerset Activity and Sports Partnership) we again are supporting the Young Sports Achiever of the Year award.
 Our winners for 2016 were Jamie Edwards and Cameron Kurle.
 The prize night for 2017 will take place on June 16th at the Taunton Rugby Club.

-We hear much about Government initiatives, but none seem to filter down to charities such as ours, and as I have said on more than one occasion, help seems to be concentrated around the golden triangle of London and the South East of England.
-Somerset only has one 50 meter pool and that is at Millfield, a private educational establishment which is unstinting in its help to all Somerset students, in and out of the pool.
+We hear much about Government initiatives, but none seem to filter down to charities such as ours, and, as I have said on more than one occasion, help seems to be concentrated around the golden triangle of London and the South East of England.
+Somerset only has one 50m pool and that is at Millfield, a private educational establishment who are unstinting in their help to all Somerset students in and out of the pool.
 The same can be said for many schools in the private sector in Somerset.
 We need the help of our supporters even more now than in the past.
 Our fund-raising must and will continue.

 No report can be worth anything without a very big Thank You to our supporters and donors and trustees.
 Team Somerset, now TS5C, would not have been able to achieve anything without their help.

 But where do we go from here?
-This is the report of the chairman and I have already intimated earlier that we are receiving requests for help to enable our young athletes to compete in the Commonwealth Games in 2018.
+This is the report of the chairman and I have already intimated earlier that we are receiving requests for help to enable our young athletes to compete in the Commonwealth games in 2018.
 Many of our young rising stars will start to peak for 2020 in Tokyo and beyond.
 I hope that what we started in 2007 will be there to help in 2020 and even after that.
 It will if we are able to continue to raise funds.